 If you currently rent, consider adding a roommate.
 If you live by yourself, you could cut your rent in half by getting a roommate.
 If you already have a roommate or live with a significant other, you may be able to save money by getting another roommate if you have space.

 If you own your home, consider renting out a room.
 Even if you don’t have a multi-unit home, simply renting a bedroom is a viable option.
 The rent that you’ll get for just that one room can make a big difference in your budget each month.

 3. Refinance Your Mortgage

 Depending on your current mortgage rate, you may be able to save money each month by refinancing.
-You can check with your local bank for their current rates, or get quotes online at a site like Lending Tree.
+You can check with your local bank for their current rates, or get quotes online at a site like Credible.

 If you decide to refinance, be sure to check the fees associated with the refinance and not just the interest rate or monthly payment.
 Some refinances will involve a lot of fees that will add to your loan balance.
 If you may be selling the house anytime in the near future you’ll want to be wary of excessive fees.